List of England Twenty20 International cricket records: Most career catches

-Buttler has taken the most catches in T20Is as a wicket-keeper with Dhoni and Ramdin leading the all-time list.
+Buttler has taken the most catches in T20Is as a wicket-keeper for England, second to Quinton de Kock, who took 84 catches to lead the all-time list.

 Most career stumpings

-Buttler has made the most stumpings in T20Is for England, with Mahendra Singh Dhoni of India and Kamran Akmal of Pakistan heading the all-time list.
+Buttler has made the most stumpings in T20Is for England, with Mahendra Singh Dhoni of India heading the all-time list with 34.

 Most dismissals in an innings

-Five wicket-keepers have taken five dismissals in a single innings in a T20I.
-The feat of taking 4 dismissals in an innings has been achieved by 32 wicket-keepers on 42 occasions, with Matt Prior being the only English wicket-keeper.
+Mitchell Hay of New Zealand is the only wicket-keeper to have made six dismissals in a single innings in a T20I.
+The feat of taking 5 dismissals in an innings has been achieved by 7 wicket-keepers on 9 separate occasions, whilst Matt Prior is the only England wicket-keeper to have made 4 dismissals in an innings.

 Most dismissals in a series

 Kenya wicket-keeper Irfan Karim holds the T20Is record for the most dismissals taken by a wicket-keeper in a series.
-He made 14 dismissals during the regional qualification for the 2022 T20 World Cup.
-The English record is held by Jos Buttler, who made 9 dismissals (all catches) in the |2022 T20 World Cup.
+He made 14 dismissals during the regional qualification for the 2022 T20 World Cup and again in the regional qualification for the 2024 T20 World Cup.
+The England record is held by Jos Buttler, who made 9 dismissals (all catches) in the |2022 T20 World Cup.

 Fielding records

 Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 Only catches made as a fielder are included, those made as a wicket-keeper or as a substitute are excluded.

-South Africa's David Miller holds the record for the most catches in T20Is by a non-wicket-keeper with 75, followed by New Zealand's Martin Guptill with 68.
-Eoin Morgan is the leading catcher for England, with 46.
+South Africa's David Miller holds the record for the most catches in T20Is by a non-wicket-keeper with 75.
+Chris Jordan is the leading catcher for England, with 48.

 Most catches in an innings

-The feat of taking 4 catches in an innings has been achieved by 19 different fielders.
-The most for England is three catches, which has been achieved on eight occasions.
+The feat of taking five catches in an innings has been achieved twice in T20Is, by the Maldives' Wedage Malinda and Sweden's Sedik Sahak.
+The record for an England player is four catches, achieved by Jofra Archer against South Africa in 2025.

 Most catches in a series

 The 2019 ICC Men's T20 World Cup Qualifier saw the record set for the most catches taken by a non-wicket-keeper in a T20I series.
 Jersey's Ben Stevens and Namibia's JJ Smit each took 10 catches in the series.
-Liam Livingstone took six catches during the 2022 T20 World Cup, including three in the final, the most for an English fielder.
+This record was later equalled by two Ugandans, Roger Mukasa and Kenneth Waiswa, at the 2023 East Africa T20 Cup.
+Harry Brook took seven catches during the 2024 T20 World Cup, the most for an England fielder.

 Other records

 Most career matches

-India's Rohit Sharma holds the record for the most T20I matches played with 147.
-Eoin Morgan is the most experienced English player, having represented the team on 115 occasions.
+Jos Buttler has played the most T20Is for England.